GoodAtGoogling/Face-Req/README.md

 # FaceReq
 Face recognition with GUI
-FaceRec est un moyen plus personnel et plus sécurisé d’accéder instantanément à votre poste de travail à l’aide d’une reconnaissance faciale.
+FaceRec is a more personal and secure way to instantly access your desktop using facial recognition.